Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 - A Databricks cluster in operation.
 - A Linux-based machine that can communicate with your local machine and Databricks.
 - [:material-arrow-right: Running a Taipy application](../../run/index.md)

-!!!
-Note

-    Taipy is currently only available with Databricks **Standard** runtimes.

-!!!
-Warning

-    The following configuration is for development purposes only.

 ## Running an application